SRHS Stadium Revitalization

 The project was included in the District’s Master Facilities Plan, and is part of the High School District’s recent $161 million bond package.
 After voters overwhelmingly supported Measure B in November 2015, the Board of Education took action to approve the project and budget as part of the implementation plan for the High School District.
 The stadium at Terra Linda High School, SRCS’ other comprehensive high school, was renovated as part of the District’s previous bond measure.

 The project also went through an Environmental Impact Report (EIR) process as part of the California Environmental Quality Act (CEQA) for the entire SRHS campus.
 Click here to download the final EIR and click here to download a presentation with an overview of the EIR.
-Additionally, a group of neighbors and community members has been meeting to collaborate with the school and district on creating the facility’s use and management plan.
+Additionally, a group of neighbors and community members met to collaborate with the school and district on creating the facility’s use and management plan.

 The Stadium Project has been a model of what we can accomplish when there is collaboration among students, parents, teachers, staff, Board members, administrators, community members and consultants, all working together towards a goal.